 When serving up home-based recipes, do some research on the ingredients that are in the dish.
 Talk to your kids about the ingredients and where they come from and describe how eating it can help benefit their health.
 Do this casually (as if describing something you find REALLY interesting) and then let your child think about it.
 Next time you serve the dish, see if they can remember what’s in it.

 When kids learn about farming or growing food in the garden, their relationship with food changes.
 Knowing how they can grow food, care for it, nurture it, harvest it, where it comes from, and the benefits of preparing your own food teaches them to be responsible with what they eat.
 Learning about how food is produced improves their knowledge on the environment and ecosystem.

 Children can have fun visiting farms, where they can witness crop growing techniques and observe farm animals and livestock.
 Check out our list of pick-your-own farms in Australia here.

 If you want to bring the farm to you, grow your own.
 Your kids will love getting their hands dirty, and they’ll be far more eager to try foods they have grown themselves.
 Even fussy eaters love picking cherry tomatoes straight from the vine!

 The trick to a successful vegetable patch is to:

 When you’re out shopping, consider playing games based around healthy food choices.
-One idea would be to challenge your children to find the healthiest item in each aisle.
+One idea would be to challenge your child to find the healthiest thing in each aisle.
 Look at their choices carefully and if they are right, ask if they would like you to purchase it to try it at home.
 If they are wrong, talk about why it might not be so healthy and look for better alternatives.